Originally published on April 6, 2022 Reading time: 24 minutes

 At first, it had been tender and fun.
 After Helen had announced that she was pregnant, we spent the first five months preparing the baby’s room and choosing the cutest accessories.
 When we found out the sex of the child, we wrote down a list of our favorite fiction characters’ names and crossed out each other’s best choices.
 At last, Sarah Connor from The Terminator was the winner of that silly tournament.

 The first check-ups at the gynecologist were quite tense though: Dr. Ewig’s intention maybe was to reassure us, but his methods were… unsettling.
 He was a very old man and perhaps was just a little bit crazy.
 I don’t know why he hadn’t retired yet, he had to be at least eighty years old.
 His eyes were constantly moving and he was mumbling to exhaustion, as constantly examining data.
-After every examination, he shook his head and then nodded without saying a word, sometimes staring at the void.
+After every inspection, he shook his head and then nodded without saying a word, sometimes staring at the void.
 After each visit, we went home more confused than before.
-He was so elusive to each direct question!

 Once, it must have been just a couple of months ago, I couldn’t handle that silly old man anymore.
-I was going to ask—scream—if he was finally going to explain us something clearly, but Helen’s hard look made me bite my tongue.
+I was going to raise my voice and ask if he was finally going to explain us something clearly, but Helen’s hard look made me bite my tongue.
 Don’t you even dare, I could read in her eyes.
+The baby and I are fine, and that’s enough.
 I clenched my teeth and I went out, seeking for fresh air.
 Why couldn’t we go to another specialist?
 That man was as trustworthy as my twenty-five years old Honda Civic.
 I could tell there was something wrong with him, but Helen was some kinda hypnotized.
 We were at the hospital, the gyno didn’t have a private study.
 I headed to the underground parking to grab the cigarettes in the car, and then up to the emergency exit next there.
-I promised I would have stopped smoking before the birth, but in that moment I really needed it.
+I promised I would have stopped smoking before the birth, but I had a few weeks left to hurt my lungs.

 At the hospital, I had to wait in a corridor way too bright for my sleepy eyes.
 Finally, after about four hours, I was allowed to enter the delivery room.
 My wife was lying on that weird-shaped bed with two nurses next to her and a doctor in front of her open legs.
 I stood next to her and held her hand.
 She quickly smiled at me, but then immediately went back to focus on her breath.
 Only after a few moments, I noticed a still figure standing in a corner of the room.
 At first I thought it was a green gown hang to a rack, but then I recognized Ewig’s human shape.
 He just stood there, with that empty look in his eyes I learned to be used to.
 I thought that the personnel asked him to wait there because of his age.